 Through behind the scenes footage and personal narration, the film documents her very hands-on approach to bring the El Dorado tour to 22 countries and nearly a million fans.
 The live event, which was shot during Shakira's Aug.
 2018 concert in Los Angeles, also includes the star, of course, belly dancing and singing favorites like "Whenever, Wherever," "Hips Don't Lie," and "Si Te Vas."
 Calling the tour her favorite of her "entire career," Shakira adds that being in front of the audience every night felt like a "miracle" that she can't imagine living life without.

 She'll have the opportunity to perform in front of another giant audience again, come February 2 when she headlines the 2020 Super Bowl halftime show with Jennifer Lopez.
 While Shakira reveals she already has "so many ideas" for her upcoming NFL performance — and has even been "dreaming about it at night" — the challenge, she admits, is condensing her vast repertoire into such a small segment.
 Regardless, she's committed to making it a can't-miss spectacle.

 "I'm gonna put everything I've got into this and try to offer the best show I can because I know that's what America expects," she promises.
 "I feel I have a huge responsibility, too, with the Latin community that is being represented by me and J. Lo that night.
 So we're definitely going to bring it on."

-At the end of Shakira's concert documentary, she joked that it was time to go a easier life but the singer clearly shows no signs of slowing down.
+At the end of Shakira's concert documentary, she joked that it was time to go back to an easier life, but the singer shows no signs of slowing down.
 After all, as the El Dorado tour taught her, sometimes you don't fully appreciate your greatest treasures until you come close to losing them.